 Practice and have a plan.
 If you have a few comments and questions ready, you will feel more confident when it is time to engage in some small talk.
 Start with “how are you?” or an equivalent (how’s it going; how have you been?).
 Be ready with your answer (I’m fine; I’m doing well, thank you; things are going well, thanks).
 Comment on the weather, ask a question about the other person, or introduce a topic you enjoy talking about.
-Have a short list of possible complements to give the other person based on what you know about them.
+Have a short list of possible compliments to give the other person based on what you know about them.
 Have a few comments about your surroundings or neutral topics ready.

 Small talk may not be your favorite thing to do, but it should be a skill you feel comfortable with.
 Knowing how to use it effectively will increase your confidence and have a positive effect on your communication in social and business interactions.
-For recordings and practice conversations, consider a subscription to our online practice site.

 Subscribe to this blog: